maurocastermans/now-playing/README.md

 - Detects music using a
   local [YAMNet](https://www.kaggle.com/models/google/yamnet/tensorFlow2/yamnet/1?tfhub-redirect=true) ML model
 - When music is detected, identifies the song with [ShazamIO](https://github.com/shazamio/ShazamIO)
-- Displays song title, artist, and album cover on a 5.7" e-ink display
+- Displays song title, artist, and album cover on an e-ink display
 - Pressing Button A on the e-ink display adds the current song to a Spotify playlist with [Spotipy](https://spotipy.readthedocs.io/en/2.25.1/)
 - When no music is detected for a while, the display switches to a screensaver mode that shows the weather